 Remove the things that help your furry baby to jump the fence

 You might be unaware but there are several things in your backyard that help your canine buddy to climb the fence.
-Things like piles of firewood, garbage cans, and even the low hanging tree branches help the fido to jump out of the yard.
+Things like piles of firewood, garbage cans, and even the low-hanging tree branches help the fido to jump out of the yard.

-Dogs like pitbull, german shepherd, and others are very intelligent.
+Dogs like pitbull, german shepherds, and others are very intelligent.
 They can take aid from any of these things and jump out of the yard.
 Get rid of all these things that help your pooch in climbing the fence.